Update – This spot is closed as of November 2017

 The food is on the higher price end, which isn’t that crazy for this area, but be prepared to spend 10-15 dollars per entree, plus any drinks (Bloody Mary’s seemed to be what everyone was ordering but I stuck to coffee).

-I just did what I normally do and asked them what they suggested I order, the answer was a resounding Crab Cakes.
-So I ordered them and it consisted of Dungeness Crab Cake & Potato Hash w/ Avocado Salsa, Poached Egg, Beurre Blanc & Toast.
+I just did what I usually do and asked them what they suggested I order; the answer was a resounding Crab Cakes.
+So I ordered them, and it consisted of Dungeness Crab Cake & Potato Hash w/ Avocado Salsa, Poached Egg, Beurre Blanc & Toast.

-It really was an amazing meal that I couldn’t recommend more.
-The waitress informed me that they even make the toast fresh in the restaraunt.
+It was a fantastic meal that I couldn’t recommend more.
+The waitress informed me that they even make the toast fresh in the restaurant.

-The only thing I didn’t like was when we sat down they asked if they could pour fresh orange juice.
-We both assumed that was with the meal as it was a really small cup, but when we got the bill it was 3 dollars each.
+The only thing I didn’t like was when we sat down, they asked if they could pour fresh orange juice.
+We both assumed that it was with the meal as it was a tiny cup, but when we got the bill, it was 3 dollars each.
 I didn’t like that they made it seem like it came with the meal even though it didn’t.
-Other then that I was a really big fan of this cafe.
-I would have no problem recommending it to others that are looking for a high class meal and are ok with spending $10-$15 for an entree.
+Other than that, I was a huge fan of this cafe.
+I would have no problem recommending it to others that are looking for a high-class meal and are ok with spending $10-$15 for an entree.